Justin Timberlake: 2018–2022: Man of the Woods and Super Bowl LII halftime show

 Man of the Woods topped the Billboard 200 with the biggest first week sales of the year at the time, selling 293,000 total units.
-Man of the Woods also marks Timberlake's fourth consecutive No. 1 album and has since been certified Gold by the Recording Industry Association of America (RIAA).
+Man of the Woods also marks Timberlake's fourth consecutive No. 1 album and has since been certified Platinum by the Recording Industry Association of America (RIAA).
 Man of the Woods concluded 2018 as the sixth best-selling album of the year.
 An accompanying tour of the same name began on March 13, 2018, in Toronto, Canada and concluded on April 13, 2019, in Uncasville.
 The Man of the Woods Tour was the sixth-highest-grossing tour of 2018.

 In May 2019, Timberlake received an honorary doctorate from Berklee College of Music.
 Missy Elliott and Alex Lacamoire also received doctorates at the ceremony.

-Following the announcement of Trolls World Tour, Timberlake teased potential collaborations with a number of artists, through a series of Instagram posts, which included frequent collaborators Pharrell Williams, Nathaniel Hills and Rob Knox, as well as new collaborators such as Anderson.
-Paak, Brandy Norwood, Lizzo, and Meek Mill.
+Following the announcement of Trolls World Tour, Timberlake teased potential collaborations with a number of artists, through a series of Instagram posts, which included frequent collaborators Pharrell Williams, Nathaniel Hills and Rob Knox, as well as new collaborators such as Anderson .Paak, Brandy Norwood, Lizzo, and Meek Mill.
 On February 26, 2020, SZA and Timberlake released the single "The Other Side", a song part of the Trolls World Tour soundtrack, alongside its music video.
-On March 9, 2020, Timberlake released a teaser for his upcoming song "Don't Slack", which features Anderson.
-Paak, and is also part of the Trolls World Tour soundtrack.
+On March 9, 2020, Timberlake released a teaser for his upcoming song "Don't Slack", which features Anderson .Paak, and is also part of the Trolls World Tour soundtrack.
 The song was released on March 10, 2020.

-In September 2020, Timberlake and producer Timbaland teased a potential upcoming collaboration with Canadian musician Justin Bieber, as well as collaborations with Justine Skye, Hit-Boy and Ty Dolla $ign.
-In December 2020, Timberlake and Ant Clemons released the single "Better Days", which received its premier on the Rock The Runoff virtual concert, held by Stacey Abrams' organization Fair Fight.
+In September 2020, Timberlake and producer Timbaland teased a potential upcoming collaboration with Canadian musician Justin Bieber, as well as collaborations with Justine Skye, Hit-Boy and Ty Dolla Sign.
+In December 2020, Timberlake and Ant Clemons released the single "Better Days", which received its premier on the Rock the Runoff virtual concert, held by Stacey Abrams' organization Fair Fight.

-In January 2021, Timberlake performed as part of the Inauguration of Joe Biden.
+In January 2021, Timberlake performed as part of the inauguration of Joe Biden.
 Performing from his hometown of Memphis, Timberlake performed his collaboration with Ant Clemons during the Celebrating America special.
 Timberlake performed at Pharrell Williams' Something in the Water festival in Washington D.C., where he was joined on stage by T.I. and Clipse for his five-song set.